nats-io/nats.deno/README.md

 ### Wildcard Subscriptions
-Sometimes you want to process an event (message), based on the subject that was used to send it.
-In NATS this is accomplished by specifying wildcards in the subscription.
-Subjects that match the wildcards, are sent to the client.

-In the example below, I am using 3 different subscription to highlight that each subscription is independent.
-And if the subject you use matches one or more of them, they all will get a chance at processing the message.
+Subjects can be used to organize messages into hierarchies.
+For example the subject may add additional information that can be useful in providing a context to the message.

+Instead of subscribing to each specific subject that you may receive a message, you can create subscriptions that have wildcards.
+Wildcards match one or more tokens in a subject, but tokens represented by a wildcard are not specified.

+Each subscription is independent.
+If two different subscriptions match a subject, both will get to process the message:

 ```javascript
 import { connect, StringCodec, Subscription } from "../../src/mod.ts";